async-rs/async-std/docs/src/tutorial/accept_loop.md

 1. `async_std` uses `std` types where appropriate.
     We'll need `ToSocketAddrs` to specify address to listen on.
-2. `prelude` re-exports some traits required to work with futures and streams
+2. `prelude` re-exports some traits required to work with futures and streams.
-3. The `task` module roughtly corresponds to `std::thread` module, but tasks are much lighter weight.
+3. The `task` module roughly corresponds to the `std::thread` module, but tasks are much lighter weight.
    A single thread can run many tasks.
 4. For the socket type, we use `TcpListener` from `async_std`, which is just like `std::net::TcpListener`, but is non-blocking and uses `async` API.
 5. We will skip implementing comprehensive error handling in this example.